samstha922/PythonPilot/readme.txt

-Readme notes for Python and Pycharm
+Readme notes for Python and NumPy
 ----------------------------------
 This is just a practice pilot project for studying Python and Pycharm